squeak-smalltalk/squeak.org/_license/apache.md

 ---
 title:  Apache License, Version 2.0
 order:  2
+cols:   12
 lead: >
     Portions of Squeak are covered by the Apache License:
 ---